Volkswagen Polo Tyre Pressure

 Why is my VW Polo tyre pressure warning light still on after filling my tyres?

 This is often the case if you have recently replaced one of your tyres, where the position of your wheels has been altered.
-You may be able to fix this problem by driving around for a few minutes to allow your tyres to reset themselves.
+You may be able to fix the problem by driving around for a few minutes to allow your tyres to reset themselves.

 If you’ve tried this and think that you may need to reset your tyre pressure light, you can follow the steps below.